Working with risks

 There are two ways of calculating the risk scores:

 • Using default configuration Default configuration is used to calculate the risk score.
-For example: The likelihood and impact fields are set at a 3 x 3 matrix (low, medium, and high).
+For example: The Likelihood and Impact fields are set at a 3 x 3 matrix (low, medium, and high).
 You can calculate the risk score of one risk (or a risk assessment) at a time using this method.
 For more information, see Using default configuration.

 • Using custom configuration You can customize the formula to calculate the risk and assessment scores.
 You can calculate scores of multiple risks (or risk assessments) at a time using this method.
 For more information see, Risk and assessment scoring configuration in Risk Manager.